 Prior to joining Pew, he was most recently the director of policy and consulting at the Fannie Mae Foundation and previously manager of the foundation’s state and local initiatives.

-Huh holds a bachelor of science degree in urban regional studies from Cornell University, a master’s degree in urban planning from New York University, and both a master’s degree in philosophy and a doctorate in urban planning from Columbia University.
+He holds a B.S. in urban regional studies from Cornell University, a M.S. in urban planning from New York University and both a M.Phil. and a Ph.D. in urban planning from Columbia University.